HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 #### Provider Perspective: Submitting a GFE and Polling for a Completed AEOB

 A patient schedules a service and this triggers the composition of a collection of one or more GFEs, which the provider then submits to the payer for processing.
-Note: The composition of the collection of GFEs is currently not in scope for this guide.

 ![Provider Perspective](PCTWorkflowProvider.png){:style="float: none;width: 600px;display: block;margin: auto;"}